waggoner-dev/google-homepage/README.md

-# google-homepage
+This is mini-project from the odin project on HTML/CSS

-The Odin Project: mini HTML/CSS project
+From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)